milkmull/Card-Game/README.md

   Treasure pane:
     This pane shows you any treasures you have collected.
-    Treasures cannot be interacted with, with the exception of goldcoins which can be clicked on to draw a new item.
+    Treasures cannot be interacted with, with the exception of gold coins which can be clicked on to draw a new item.

   Score:
     The leader board and scores will appear in the top left corner of the screen.

   Other players:
-    Your opponents will appear accross the middle of your screen The main pane that appears is their sequence
+    Your opponents will appear across the middle of your screen The main pane that appears is their sequence
     When they play a new card, it will become visible to you under their name.
-    Hovering your mouse over an opponents sequenc will display more info about the cards they have.
+    Hovering your mouse over an opponent’s sequence will display more info about the cards they have.
     On the far left you will be able to see the landscape card they currently have On the close left, you will be able to see any spells that are currently casted on them On the close right you will be able to see any items that they previously used

 Rules:
 Phase 1:
-  when the game starts you wil recieve items and spells that get added to the respective panes You will also recieve a landscape card which can be viewed as discussed in "other players" above
+  when the game starts you will receive items and spells that get added to the respective panes You will also receive a landscape card which can be viewed as discussed in "other players" above

   Cards will appear in the selection pane on the right Each player will select one card which will be added to their sequence